MicrosoftLearning/Administer-and-Secure-agents-with-Microsoft-Agent-365/Instructions/Labs/01-discover-govern-agents-template.md

 1. Select **All agents** > **Requests**.
 1. Select the **IT Helpdesk Agent**.
 1. Select **Publish to store**.
-1. In the Publish agent to selected users page select the following options:
+1. In the **Publish agent to selected users** page select the following options:
        - Under **Select users to groups who can install the agent**, select **All users**.
        - Under the **Select users or groups who will have the agent pre-installed (optional)**, select **All users**.
 The select **Next**.
 1. On the Apply security template page select the following option:
-       - In the dropdown list for **Template**, select the default option **Default template for no instances**.
+       - In the dropdown list for **Template**, leave the default option as is.
 Leave the rest of the page as is and select **Next**.
-1. On the Review permissions page, select **Next**.
+1. On the **Review permissions** page, select **Next**.
-1. On the Review and finish page, select **Publish**.
+1. On the **Review and finish** page, select **Publish**.
 Select **Done**.
 1. Navigate back to **Agents**> **All Agents** > **Registry**.
 1. Select the  **IT Helpdesk Agent**.
 1. **Outcome**: You have onboarded an agent.

 ## Task 2: Reassign Agent Ownership

+1.Navigate to the Microsoft 365 Admin portal as the MOD Admin.
+Select **Users** from the left hand side navigation menu.
+Select the user **Adil Eli**.
+1. In Adil Eli's account page, copy Adil's username which is located in the **Username and email** field.
-1. Navigate to https://m365.cloud.microsoft/chat? and login as as a non admin user with the credentials provided.
+1. Navigate to https://m365.cloud.microsoft/chat? and login as Adil Eli with the username you copied in the step above.
+The password has been provided to you under the "Resource" tab.
 1. On the left hand navigation side, select **New agent**.
 1. Fill out the following fields under the New Agent page:
        - **Template**: None